-Ellamae Chua – Vice Chair
+Ellamae Chua – Chair

 Ella chose to volunteer at PTP in order to contribute to an organization that works toward uplifting people’s lives and she believes that offering her skills as an HR professional would be the best way she could give back to society.